What You Need to Know To Capture Your Best Sound

 Compressor History, Types, & Sound Profiles

 Hardware compression for audio signals was created in the 30’s and made commercially available in the late 30’s - 40’s for its main use: Radio broadcast.
 In simplest terms, compression controls the change in volume in an audio signal.
-This is done by lowering the peak volume spikes on the loudest sounds, bringing those down to achieve a more consistent overall volume.
+Raising the volume on the softest sounds, and lowering the peak volume on the loudest sounds - making a more consistent signal.
 This variance in volume is called dynamic range.
 For this reason, the audio hardware tools in this category, compression and limiting amps, are referred to as dynamics processors.
 Because varying radio personalities and different shows, music, and effects had a great degree of dynamic range, the broadcast companies needed a way to control this issue and reduce overmodulation.
 During overmodulation, parts of the signal would “clip” or distort, and that caused not only the signal, but entire broadcasts to fail.

 Like their broadcast counterparts, professional recording engineers quickly adopted the technology, saving themselves tedious hours riding the faders, or controlling the gain while tracking a performance.
 This is extremely helpful because it allowed the engineers to prevent distortion which could cause unusable takes being recorded to tape (very expensive).
 Even in a “post-tape” world where so many of us are recording straight into a DAW, controlling dynamics on the way in allows audio engineers to listen more during the tracking process and makes it much easier for producers/engineers to focus on the music.